-Next project dates will be from the 3rd to the 14th of July 2017.
+Next project dates will be from the Monday 13th May 2019 to Friday 24th May 2019.

-Diploma of Community Services students now have the opportunity to participate in bi-annual two week work placement experiences of 160 hours in Fiji.
+Diploma of Community Services students now have the opportunity to participate in two week work placement experiences of 160 hours in Fiji.

 ACATA has a strong network and trusted reputation: working in partnership with the Ministry of Health, Ministry of Education, Diabetes Fiji, Corporate, Town Councils & Health NGOs (local & international) to deliver innovative, evidence based behaviour change programs in schools, villages & communities.